S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 If this detection fired, I would investigate:

 1. Which account requested the tickets?
-2. From which IP address or system did the requests originate?
+2. Which system or IP address originated the requests?
 3. Which service accounts were targeted?
 4. How many distinct services were requested?
-5. Over what period did the requests occur?
+5. How quickly did the requests occur?
-6. Which encryption types were used?
+6. Which encryption types were returned?
-7. Is this ticket volume normal for the requesting account?
+7. Is this volume normal for the requesting account?
-8. Are the targeted accounts privileged or broadly accessible?
+8. Are the targeted service accounts privileged?
-9. Is there related process or network telemetry on the source system?
-10. Did the same source perform additional Active Directory discovery?
+9. Does the source system show related discovery or credential-access activity?
-11. Does the account show signs of earlier compromise?
+10. Has the requesting account shown other signs of compromise?
-12. Are any of the targeted service-account passwords weak, old, or reused?

-The alert would be stronger if the requesting account were unusual, the service accounts were privileged, RC4 were rare in the environment, or the same source showed additional discovery or credential-access behavior.
+11. Can the ticket requests be explained by an approved application or administrative process?
+12. Do the targeted service accounts use strong, managed passwords?

+The alert would become more suspicious if:

+* The requesting account normally contacts very few services
+* The source system is unusual
+* The targeted accounts are highly privileged
+* RC4 is rare in the environment
+* The source also performed Active Directory discovery
+* The requests occurred outside normal operating hours

 ---

 ## Key Takeaways

+* I successfully completed the Kerberoasting telemetry exercise even though my environment returned AES256 instead of the RC4 result shown in the course.
+* Kerberoasting does not require RC4.
+AES service tickets can also be captured and cracked offline.
-* Event ID 4769 provides the requesting account, requested service, and ticket encryption type needed to investigate Kerberoasting activity.
+* Event ID 4769 exposes the requesting account, requested service, and ticket encryption type.
-* The course example produced RC4 tickets, but my environment returned AES256.
-* I adapted the detection to my observed telemetry rather than changing the results to match the example.
-* AES tickets can still be Kerberoasted and cracked offline.
-* In my lab, the strongest signal was one account requesting tickets for many distinct services in a short period.
+* In my lab, the strongest signal was one account requesting tickets for eight distinct services within a short period.
-* Encryption type is useful context, but it is not a universal requirement for detecting Kerberoasting.
+* The AES256 filter worked for validating my specific execution, but the generalized behavioral detection should not require one encryption type.
-* Splunk and Malcolm independently showed the same one-to-many service-request pattern.
+* Splunk and Malcolm independently showed the same one-to-many ticket-request pattern.
-* Cracking one AES256 ticket demonstrated that encryption strength cannot compensate for a weak service-account password.
+* Cracking one captured ticket demonstrated that AES cannot compensate for a weak service-account password.
-* The threshold and exclusions are lab-specific and require baselining before operational use.
+* The threshold and tuning decisions are specific to my lab and would require production baselining.
-* This exercise demonstrated representative Kerberoasting telemetry, not a complete low-privilege attack path.
+* The exercise generated representative Kerberoasting telemetry rather than reproducing a complete low-privilege attack path.
+* Producing a different encryption result forced me to analyze my own telemetry instead of copying the course's expected output.

 ---